main page

 I currently do not know enough about writing programs for analog computers, and hope to someday come back to explain! (spoiler its a lot of differential equations)

-That's it for now, I made the graphs in desmos, I heavily used the analog computing wikipedia page and the analog thing documentation as reference/for crosschecking.
-I also used www.analogmuseum.org for the first 2 refrence images (the first computer shown is a COMDYNA) Also thank you to my friends for crossreading for readability c: wawa
+That's it for now, I made the graphs in desmos, I heavily used the analog computing wikipedia page, the exponential decay wikipedia page and the analog thing documentation as reference/for crosschecking.
+I also used www.analogmuseum.org for the first refrence image (the first computer shown is a COMDYNA) Also thank you to my friends for crossreading for readability c: wawa